metincansiper/react-bounded-overlay-manager/readme_supplements/DEVELOPER_GUIDE.md

 - Run `npm run build` to build the project.
 The output will be in the `dist` directory.

 ## Running Tests
-- Execute `npm run test` to run unit tests.
+- Execute `npm run test` for unit or simpler integration tests.
+These tests typically focus on internal logic and functionality, not requiring a full browser environment.
+- Execute `npm run test:browser` for comprehensive tests that simulate a browser environment, including headless mode.
+This option is suitable for in-depth UI and interaction testing with Cypress, providing a closer approximation to user experiences.

 ## Contributing
 - Fork the repository and create a new branch for your feature or fix.